Bill Tucker (rugby union): Personal history

 Tucker's TA career continued in parallel, he was promoted major on 15 August 1947, and concurrently granted the acting rank of lieutenant-colonel.
 In 1950, the rank of lt-col was confirmed, backdated to his original acting promotion.
 On 16 February 1951 he was awarded the Territorial Efficiency Decoration, with clasp for his long-service in the TA, and was promoted acting colonel on 1 June 1951, substantive promotion followed early the next year, again backdated to the original assumption of acting rank.
 He was appointed Commander of the Royal Victorian Order in the 1954 New Year Honours.
 He transferred back to the TA Reserve of Officers on 1 July 1956.

 In 1956, Tucker, along with Arthur Porritt and Sir Adolphe Abrahams gathered a group interested in sport and medicine, which became the British Association of Sport and Medicine.
 On 24 July 1960 he was appointed Honorary Colonel of 17 (London) General Hospital, RAMC, TA, holding the position until 1 December 1963.
 During this period he reached the age limit for service, and so retired from the TA Reserve of Officers on 6 August 1961.

 Tucker wrote several books on health and fitness, including Young at Heart, an advice book for remaining fit in old age.
 On his retirement he left Britain and returned to his family home in Bermuda.
 He was married twice, and had two children from his first marriage.
+His second wife, journalist Mary Castle, co-authored of several of his books and was formerly married to Cedric Belfrage.